Health & Wellness

-Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, confirms that the sticky snack is generally safe for dogs to eat as long as the brand doesn’t include added salt, sugar or artificial sweeteners (like xylitol, which is very toxic for dogs).
+Dr. Aliya McCullough, Fetch’s on-staff veterinarian, confirms that the sticky snack is generally safe for dogs to eat as long as the brand doesn’t include added salt, sugar or artificial sweeteners (like xylitol, which is very toxic for dogs).
 Plus, it contains vitamins and nutrients that are good for their health.
 Here’s the scoop on this dog-friendly treat.

 (Even though peanut butter is generally safe for your pet, always consult your vet before introducing a new food item to their diet.)

 If the peanut butter brand doesn’t include added salt, sugar or artificial sweeteners (like xylitol, which is very toxic for dogs) — it’s OK for dogs to eat.
 Dr. McCullough adds that it’s usually OK for dogs to eat crunchy peanut butter, too.

 Keep in mind that certain treats aren’t made for every dog, though.
 If your dog has a negative reaction to peanut butter, Dr. McCullough says to stop serving the treat and contact your veterinarian as soon as possible.

 And, if you are wondering about an alternative for nut-free households, Dr. McCullough recommends looking into pet-friendly options, like dog-specific cheese treat stuffers.

 According to Dr. McCullough, when peanut butter is served as a treat, it’s unlikely that the snack will significantly impact your dog’s health.
 However, it contains several nutrients, including:

 Protein: provides an energy source and building block for muscles